Student Designed Experiment Lab for Teaching Experimental Design

 Scientific Method Lab: The Student Designed Experiment

-Teaching experimental design requires patience, structure, and feedback.
-But when students design and carry out their own investigation, they gain a concrete and lasting understanding of scientific thinking.
+Teaching experimental design in middle school and high school science requires patience, structure, and feedback.
+But when students design and carry out their own controlled experiment, the scientific method becomes real.

 And that makes it worth every minute.